Recent Ph.D. Recipients (2000 to Present)

 Robert Surbrug: "Thinking Globally: Political Movements on the Left in Massachusetts, 1974-90."
 (2003).
 Currently Instructor in History, Bay Path College, Longmeadow, MA.

 Timothy Willig: "Restoring the Thin Red Line: British Policy and the Indians of the Great Lakes, 1783-1812" (2003).
 Currently Assistant Professor of History, Indiana University South Bend.

 Barbara Fox: "Rejuvenating France: The Creation of a National Youth Culture After The Great War" (2002).
 Currently Associate Professor of History, Suffolk County Community College, Long Island, NY.

 Richard Gassan: "The Birth of American Tourism: New York, the Hudson Valley, and American Culture, 1790-1835" (2002).
-Currently Associate Professor of History, American University of Sharjah, United Arab Emirates.
+Deceased.
+Formerly Associate Professor of History, American University of Sharjah, United Arab Emirates.

 Maria G. Abarca: "'Discontented But Not Inevitably Reactionary': Organized Labor in the Nixon Years" (2001).
 Currently Program Officer & Advisor, U.S. Fulbright Commission.